Words are powerful. Words can give life or kill spirits.

-These words are your words and what's more, God says them about you--not just me and all the other people who love you.
+These words are your words that describe you–yes you–and what’s more, God says them about you–not just me and all the other people who love you.
 God says them about you.
-That's big.
+That’s big.

 Moreover, the truth of these words can’t be changed by someone else’s words or erased by lies.
 These words speak the truth about you no matter what your past looks like or how your future falls into place.
 These are your words.